Moving to Poland: Expat Registration Guide

 Online via PUE ZUS (pue.zus.pl) or at any ZUS branch.
 Employed workers are registered by their employer automatically.

-NFZ Health Insurance Registration
+Health Insurance Registration (NFZ)

 - PESEL number